 Bitcoin is a digital currency, also known as cryptocurrency.
 It is completely virtual, and the physical coins you see are worthless without their matching code.
 The idea is that it can be used anywhere regardless of that location’s national currency, but many businesses do not accept it.
-Some countries have even gone as far as to ban it.
-It runs on a decentralized network of computers, which means that there are several users working to keep the system in check all the time.
-They keep track of all the transactions.
-It is similar to Wikipedia which is run by a worldwide group of writers and editors.

 How does Bitcoin work?

 Each Bitcoin has a unique code associated with it.
 It can be stored in an app, like a digital wallet.
 You can share Bitcoin through these apps, a lot like Venmo or Apple Pay.
 Each of these codes is decoded by a computer program when a transaction is made.
 The transaction is logged in what is called the blockchain, which is a public record of all Bitcoin transactions.

 Bitcoin is created through mining.
 Bitcoin mining involves using computer software to solve problems.
 When one of these problems is solved, the user is reward with Bitcoin.
 These Bitcoin have new codes associated with them, so they are new.
 Right now the reward for solving a problem is 12.5 Bitcoin.
 To keep inflation from occurring, the problem gets harder to solve each time, and the reward also gets smaller.
 By 2040, there will be 21 million Bitcoin in circulation.
 Then Bitcoin mining will end.

 What is the value of Bitcoin?

 Bitcoin fluctuates all the time, just like stocks.
 It has no use value.
 It only has exchange value.
 Bitcoin are valuable because people exchange them for real goods and services, including cash.